MinhNguyenIKM/fft-microscale-homogenization/README.md

 # fft-microscale-homogenization

 If you use our code in your work, please cite this paper.
-For the further code & question, please contact: minh.nguyen@ikm.uni-hannover.de <br/>
+For the full code & question, please contact: minh.nguyen@ikm.uni-hannover.de <br/>

-A surrogate model for computational homogenization of elastostatics at finite strain using HDMR ‐based neural network <br/>
+<b>A surrogate model for computational homogenization of elastostatics at finite strain using HDMR ‐based neural network <b/><br/>
 Authors: Vien Minh Nguyen‐Thanh, Lu Trong Khiem Nguyen, Timon Rabczuk, Xiaoying Zhuang <br/>
 First published: 30 June 2020 <br/>
 https://doi.org/10.1002/nme.6493 <br/>